rabbitControl/website/content/_index.md

 +++
 description = "Control parameters exposed from any application.
-Choose a carrot to control parameters from your phone, browser or desktop." title = "RabbitControl - Remote Control Anything"
+Choose an app to control parameters from your phone, browser or desktop." title = "RabbitControl - Remote Control Anything"
 draft = false
 +++